 A prorated credit may be processed by the Assessor's Office if the vehicle was stolen and not recovered, totally destroyed, sold or registered in another state after October 1, when written documentation is provided.

 Transfer of Plates

 If the vehicle is replaced by another using the same registration plates, a credit will be applied automatically to your Supplemental Tax bill for the replacement vehicle the following January.

 Required Proof for Adjustment of Motor Vehicle Bills

-Copy of the receipt given by Connecticut DMV when registration and plates are returned to them.
+- Copy of the receipt given by Connecticut Department of Motor Vehicles when registration and plates are returned

 Motor Vehicle Assessment Appeals